by Texas Homesteader ~

 This easy Rosemary Skillet Bread Recipe is a hit whether bringing as a hostess gift or just enjoying a fresh homemade loaf of bread at home.

 A delicious no-knead bread baked in a cast iron skillet & seasoned with fresh rosemary.
 It’s my favorite option for presenting a homemade gift too.
 So go ahead, make TWO!

 It’s well known that RancherMan loves bread.
 A LOT!
-I strive to keep him supplied in the soft & fluffy Sandwich Bread he loves.
+I strive to keep him supplied.
+His favorite breads are:

 So I’m looking for an easy no-knead skillet bread recipe that doesn’t require that step.

 Easier No-Knead Skillet Bread Recipe

 Then I found this even easier recipe for rosemary-flavored skillet bread.
 And heck, I’m able to flavor it with minced fresh rosemary from my garden.